OpenXbox/xbox-webapi-python/README.rst

 Dependencies
 ------------
 * Python >= 3.5
-* Libraries: requests, demjson, appdirs, urwid
+* Libraries: aiohttp, demjson, appdirs, urwid

 How to use
 ----------